mzyzc/silkmason/README.md

 # SilkMason

-A very simple static site generator based on pandoc
+A simple static site generator based on pandoc

-FeedMason is an auxiliary script that generates Atom feeds for an existing website.
-It requires a configuration file with the following options set:
+- **FeedMason** is an auxiliary script that generates Atom feeds for an existing website.
+- **TagMason** is an auxiliary script that generates tag navigation for an existing website using file metadata.

 ## Usage